Low-Sugar Pumpkin Apple Crumble (Video)

 - 1 cup rolled oats, preferably buzzed in the food processor or mini-processor until they're partly ground

-- 1/2 cup almond meal
+- 1/2 cup almond flour

 - Preheat oven to 400F/200C.
 Spray a large glass or crockery casserole dish with non-stick spray.
-(I used an oval-shaped dish that was 13″ long and 9″ wide at the widest part.)
+(I used an oval-shaped dish that was 13" long and 9" wide at the widest part.)

-- As you peel and cut each apple into small pieces, add it to frying pan, then add 1/3 cup sweetener, brown sugar, cinnamon, and pumpkin pie spice.
+- As you peel and cut each apple into small pieces, add it to frying pan, then add sweetener, cinnamon, and pumpkin pie spice.
 Cook the mixture until squash is fairly soft, about 10 minutes.

 - While mixture cooks, buzz the oatmeal in the food processor or mini-processor until's it's in smallish crumbs.

 - Remove butter from freezer and using the large side of a metal grater, grate pieces of butter until you have 1/4 cup, as measured by the markings on the side of the butter wrapper.

 - Pour cooked squash/apple mixture into the bottom of casserole dish.
 Spread the crumble mixture over the top of apple/squash mixture in an even layer.

 - Serve hot.
 (Of course if you're not dieting this would be great with whipped cream or ice cream on top.)

-My healthier version of this recipe was adapted from Pumpkin and Apple Crumble at Nami Nami.
+My healthy version of this recipe was adapted from Pumpkin and Apple Crumble at Nami Nami.